Tiago Dias

-Tiago Daniel Rodrigues Dias (born 4 May 1998) is a Portuguese professional footballer who plays as a left-back or winger for Liga Portugal 2 club Lusitânia.
+Tiago Daniel Rodrigues Dias (born 4 May 1998) is a Portuguese professional footballer who plays as a left-back or winger for Liga Portugal 2 club Tondela.

 Club career

 AC Milan

 Dias transferred to AC Milan's youth academy in August 2017 from Benfica.
 In his debut season for Primavera (the club's U-19 team), he made 35 appearances, scoring 7 goals and assisting 4 times.

 He received his first ever call-up to the senior team ahead of a home Serie A game against Chievo Verona played on 18 March 2018; he, however, remained an unused substitute.
 In May, he was also among the substitutes for the team's last game of the season against Fiorentina but did not play.

 Braga B

 On 1 September 2018, Dias was sent out to LigaPro club Braga B on a season-long loan with option to buy.

 Famalicão

 On 28 August 2019, Dias joined Famalicão on a permanent deal.
 Dias was registered for the club's B-team.